Zuehlke/software-engineering-corner/src/articles/element-internals-api/index.md

   - Shadow DOM
   - lit
   - JavaScript
+shortDescription: >-
+  The ElementInternals API simplifies creating custom form elements with web components, enabling seamless integration with HTML forms and libraries.
 ---
 In the world of web development, creating custom form elements has always been a bit of a challenge.
 However, with the introduction of web components and the use of the ElementInternals API, this task